CI-CBROPS

 Course Objectives

-• Explain Network Security Monitoring (NSM) tools that are available to the network security analyst
+• Explain the network security monitoring (NSM) tools that are available to the network security analyst

 • Explain the data that is available to the network security analyst